Hacking-Notes/Hacker-Roadmap/README.md

 There are numerous strategies available for the degree path, and the one outlined below represents my personal roadmap.
 It's important to consider that the most efficient strategy for achieving the degree with minimal cost involves completing the majority of the coursework outside of WGU, obtaining credits from those courses, and then enrolling when you're between 50-65% done.
 Assuring you to finish the degree within one term.
 This approach minimizes expenses and is the optimal choice in terms of both time and money.

 #### BSCSIA (Bachelor of Science, Cybersecurity and Information Assurance)
-- [ ] Copy the following Tracking Google Sheet
+- [ ] Copy the following Tracking [Google Sheet](https://docs.google.com/spreadsheets/d/11ohkoSAzkURpy3IcWtuVgH7CEjk_GePfavlB3g0RobA/edit?usp=sharing)

   --- BASE COURSES ---
-- Register at sophia learning and complete the following courses
+- Register at [Sophia Learning](https://app.sophia.org/users/new) and complete the following courses.
   - [ ] ENG1002 (SOPH-0030)
   - [ ] PHIL1005 (SOPH-0065)
   - [ ] COMM1002 (SOPH-0024)